pillar-markup/pillar/README.md

 export PATH="$PATH:$PILLAR_HOME"
 ```

 ## To compile a book in booklet format
+Now you should be ready compile the default

 ```
 pillar archetype book
 pillar build pdf
 ```
+It will build a book in the folder _result.
+Pay attention for the moment
+running it twice break and you should remove the _result to regenerate a book pdf.

+## Manage your own book
+Now you can copy the following files and folder to your own repository.
+Chapters, figures, pillar.conf, book.pillar, and _support
+These are the files that you should versionned.

-## Usage in Developement
+## Usage for Pillar Developement

-Once built, you can use the artifact in the `build` directory to work.
+Once built, you can use the artifacts (images, vm, scripts....) in the `build` directory to work.
 To finish setting up the development environment, do the following:
 - configure the iceberg repository (using the `add local repository` option pointing to your git root)
 - open your environment using `cd build && ./pharo-ui Pharo.image`